expo/expo/docs/pages/development/introduction.md

 Building your project with Expo allows you to iterate quickly and safely by allowing you to make most changes in JavaScript.
 [Your team can achieve web-like iteration speeds](https://blog.expo.dev/javascript-driven-development-with-custom-runtimes-eda87d574c9d) by decomposing your application into:

-- **A Client**: A native binary that can interact with platform API which is built and distributed the same as in traditional native development.
+- **A Client**: A native binary which is built with Xcode or Android Studio.
 Expo Go is an example of a client that is used to develop React Native apps.
-- **An Update**: An atomic collection of assets like JavaScript, data files, or media that instruct the client how to behave.
-These updates may be served from your local computer by `expo-cli`, embedded in the binary by EAS Build, or hosted on a publicly available server.
+- **An Update**: A bundle of your application JavaScript code and assets (images, video, fonts, etc.).
+An update may be served from your local computer with Expo CLI, embedded in the binary by EAS Build, or hosted on a publicly available server.

 ## From Expo Go to Development Builds